crisfervil/WordMarkdown/README.md

     "Name": "Process 2",
     "Description": "Generates a notification and Sends an Email to the owner of the record", "Type": "Asynchronous Workflow",
     "Special Conditions": "Execute only on Mondays.
-Also the tables can contain any format, BreaklinesOr even images. " }
+Also the tables can contain any format, Line BrakesOr even images. " }
 ]
 ```
 That's cool, but how can I combine this and the paragraph outlines?

-The paragraph outlines are a style property availabe in Microsoft Word that lets you organize any document in chapters and sub chapters.
+The paragraph outlines are a style property available in Microsoft Word that lets you organize any document in chapters and sub chapters.
 You can explore the sections using the Navigation Panel.

 ![Example 3](doc/Table3.png)